qu-gg/torch-neural-ssm/README.md

 <p align='center'>Fig N. Per-Sequence VPD Equation.</p>

 <p> </p>
 <b>R<sup>2</sup> Score</b>: For evaluating systems where the full underlying latent system is available and known (e.g. image translations of Hamiltonian systems), the goodness-of-fit score R<sup>2</sup> can be used per dimension to show how well the latent system of the Neural SSM captures the dynamics in an interpretable way<sup>[1,3]</sup>.
 This is easiest to leverage in linear transition dynamics.
 While not studied in rigor, it's possible that non-linear dynamics may be more difficult to interpret with R<sup>2</sup> given the potential complexity of capturing fit quality between a high-dimensional non-linear latent state and single-dimensional physical variables.
+Ref.
 [1], while containing linear transition dynamics, mentioned the possibiltiy of non-linear regression via vanilla neural networks and is a possible direction of evaluation.

 <p align='center'><img src="https://user-images.githubusercontent.com/32918812/171448933-45983b30-b2fd-4efc-b058-d8f78050ec53.png" alt="dvbf latent interpretability" /></p>
 <p align='center'>Fig N. DVBF Latent Space Visualization for R<sup>2</sup> scores<sup>[1,3]</sup>.</p>